-Behavioralism simply applies the principles of training animals to people.
+Behavioralism simply applies the principles of training animals, to people.
 Behaviors that are rewarded are repeated.
 Behaviors that are punished are generally not.
 The Koehler Method of animal training was invented by a man who trained animals for Disney's movies.
 His work is revered because he could, through behavioral training, get animals to do just about anything.
-B.F.
-Skinner's pigeons, Pavlov's dogs, and Dewey's school children all fit in the same category.